Luke Raley Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.45 team ERA ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.44).

-- The Diamondbacks rank 17th in baseball in home runs given up (88 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (89 total, 1.1 per game).

-- Gallen (9-2 with a 2.84 ERA and 104 strikeouts in 98 1/3 innings pitched) looks for his 10th victory when he makes the start for the Diamondbacks, his 17th of the season.
+- Davies (1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched) makes the start for the Diamondbacks, his ninth of the season.

-- The righty's most recent appearance came on Wednesday against the Milwaukee Brewers, when he threw seven innings, surrendering one earned run while giving up three hits.
+- In his most recent time out on Saturday against the San Francisco Giants, the right-hander threw four innings, allowing six earned runs while surrendering six hits.

+- The 30-year-old has put together a 7.82 ERA and 7.6 strikeouts per nine innings in eight games this season, while allowing a batting average of .315 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.